dani/patrix/README.md

   * --message: the text message you want to send.
 If you send something on stdin, it's assumed to be the text to send and this option is ignored
   * --debug: if present, will be verbose
   * --conf: path to a conf file.
 Default conf file is ~/.patrixrc
-  * --file: if action is send-file, specify the path of the file to send
+  * --file: if action is send-file, specify the path of the file to send.
+You can send several files at once by using multiple --file args
   * --invite: a matrix ID (@user:server.domain.tld) to invite in a room.
 Can be specified several times.
 Valid for create-room and modify-room
   * --name: set the name of a room.
 Valid for create-room and modify-room
   * --topic: set the topic of a room.
 Valid for create-room and modify-room